-Finally, there’s also a new fully cooperative mode called River Survival Mode where you and up to three friends can work together to white water raft through obstacles and playing games along the way to score the fastest time.
+Finally, there’s also a new fully cooperative mode called River Survival Mode where you and up to three friends can work together to white water raft through obstacles, playing games along the way to score the fastest time.

 Right alongside Mario Party as one of the best couch co-op experiences in gaming is the Super Smash Bros. series.
+Super Smash Bros.
 Ultimate continues that tradition giving players who pick it up a wealth of both cooperative and competitive options that you can play on a couch with friends.

 However, Super Smash Bros.
 Ultimate has cooperative co-op modes too.
 You and a local friend can play online together versus other players in a team match as well.

-If you have already played the co-op mode in Super Mario Galaxy then you’re already familiar with the idea here.
+If you’ve already played the co-op mode in Super Mario Galaxy, then you’re already familiar with the idea here.
 The difference is that both players get to be a bit more involved this time around and a new gameplay element is added solely for co-op mode.